CraneLogic/Finance-Cockpit/README.md

 ## Read-Only Mode

-This application is currently read-only and does not perform any write operations to CraneLedger.
+This application is currently read-only and does not perform any write operations to CraneLedger (except for AI-CFO recommendation approvals which trigger journal entries).
 All data is fetched and displayed without modification.

 ## Future Enhancements